Huntsville Municipal Accommodation Tax Partnership Program (funding and application information)

 On November 23, 2017, the Province of Ontario issued the Transient Accommodation Regulation 435/17, which came into effect December 1, 2017 and provides the necessary provisions for municipalities across Ontario to implement a Municipal Accommodation Tax (MAT).

 On October 29, 2018, Huntsville Town Council passed Bylaw 2018-131, approving the implementation of a four per cent (4%) mandatory MAT applicable on all short-term accommodations under 30 days.

 The MAT came into effect on April 1, 2019, and has been collected from all accommodation sold for a continuous period of less than 30 days in a hotel, motel, lodge, inn, and bed and breakfast.

 The tax will generate funding to promote and develop tourism within Huntsville.
-70% of the net revenues are directed by a newly established Non-Share Capital Corporation; the Huntsville Municipal Accommodation Tax Association ‘HMATA’, whose primary focus is to build occupancy in Huntsville.
+Seventy per cent of the net revenues are directed by a newly established Non-Share Capital Corporation, the Huntsville Municipal Accommodation Tax Association (HMATA), whose primary focus is to build occupancy in Huntsville.
 This organization will direct funds towards tourism promotion and development with a focus on attracting more visitors to Huntsville during the shoulder seasons.

-The remaining 30% of the net revenues will be retained by the Town of Huntsville, earmarked for projects and initiatives that promote and support tourism and economic development efforts that benefit residents and visitors.
+The remaining 30 per cent of the net revenues will be retained by the Town of Huntsville, earmarked for projects and initiatives that promote and support tourism and economic development efforts that benefit residents and visitors.
+The Town of Huntsville also retains all MAT funds collected from short-term rental accommodations (STRAs).

 The Huntsville Municipal Accommodation Tax Association Board

-Values: Being collaborative, being creative, being progressive, being inclusive, and our natural environment.
+Values: Being collaborative, being creative, being progressive, being inclusive, and respecting our natural environment.

 I. Eligible applicants

 - Incorporated organizations (for-profit, not-for-profit, or co-operatives).

 - Unincorporated associations, partnerships and/or sole proprietorships are encouraged to apply, however, HMATA may include conditions in its Contribution Agreement that may either require an entity to become incorporated or to partner with one or more other entities in order to deliver the project as a condition of funding.

 To be considered eligible, project benefits must accrue to Huntsville.